 The Board of Directors has adopted a Code of Business Conduct and Ethics to promote and maintain a culture of integrity throughout the Corporation.
 The Code is applicable to Directors, officers and employees of the Corporation.

 Board Minutes

 The Board is involved with the management of Lyon at both a strategic and an operational level.
 Excerpts from the March 12, 2023 Board meeting are provided here.

 - 1. NEW BUSINESS - a.
-Development of Corporate Risk Committee
+Corporate Audit Head